App Version: 6.4

 suitable link in a web page.
 Again, you can share IR archives with your

-other iOS devices by iCloud.
+other iOS devices via iCloud.
+For more details about impulse response

 As usual, you can delete a file by swiping its entry to the left, while long-tapping opens a menu to unpack the archive to the impulse response library, as well as the usual rename etc. functions.
 Even when you have unpacked an impulse response archive, it is a good habit to preserve the archive in the documents directory.
 This helps keeping the impulse response library tidy.
 If you don't need an impulse response set, you can delete it from the library and possibly re-install it later by unpacking the archive once again.